 Bonus point: You get a bonus point if you have a living trust.
 It’s a good idea if your estate is sizeable.

 - 0-2: Not good.
 You’re 45.
 It’s time to grow up and think about the future.

 - 3-5: Not bad, but there is room for improvement.

 - 8+: Awesome!
 You’re ready for the big 5-0. 😉

 How did you do?
-My score is 7.
+My score was 7 when I was 45.
 That’s pretty good, but I’m sure lots of you did better.
 Hopefully, I’ll check off a few more over the next few years.
 My biggest priority today is to live a healthier lifestyle.
 Wealth is good, but health is paramount.

 What about you?
 Are you happy with yourself at 45?

 *Sign up for a free account at Personal Capital to help manage your net worth and investment accounts.
 I log in almost every day to check on our accounts.
 It’s a great site for DIY investors.
 They have a really good retirement calculator.